Mapping Water Pollution in Pittsburgh

 The Stakeholders

-Who's involved in Pittsburgh's water pollution?
+Who's involved and affected by Pittsburgh's water pollution?
 Everyone from ALCOSAN (the sewer authority) to local environmental groups, from municipal governments to affected communities.
-I mapped the relationships, power dynamics, and conflicting interests between 50+ stakeholder groups.
+Our team mapped the relationships, power dynamics, and conflicting interests between overlapping stakeholder groups, including non-human entities such as endangered mollusks.

 Read: Mapping Stakeholder Relations